Are you the sort of volleyball coach who talks a lot during your training sessions?

 I personally talk infrequently during practice.
 This is partly a personality thing (I’m more inclined to watch and listen rather than speak).
 It’s also, however, a function of wanting to let players work things out themselves where possible.
 I will only stop the team to talk with them if there’s something which needs to be immediately addressed.
 Often this is about correcting something I’m seeing multiple players do – or the team collectively – or to address the level of effort.
 I stop them, make my point as quickly as I can, then get them back to work.

 Let’s face it.
 Players learn WAY more by actually doing than by us telling them stuff.
 Our job is to facilitate that process and provide guidance along the way.
 So keep in mind that the more you talk, the less they train.

 That said, one can talk too little.
 One of my Exeter University men’s players told me something once.
-He said during the early part of the first season when, I took over the team, he thought I didn’t want to coach them because I was so quiet in training.
+He said during the early part of the first season, when I took over the team, he thought I didn’t want to coach them because I was so quiet in training.
 In retrospect, I don’t think I needed to talk more in terms of the player/team development.
 Clearly, though, I could have done more to allow the players the opportunity to more quickly come to know me and how I operate.
-It is something I’ve kept in mind moving forward.
+It is something I’ve kept in mind since.